-In 2004, voters of the state passed an amendment that paved the way for expansion of gambling at parimutuel facilities in Broward and Miami-Dade Counties.
-Since that time, gambling facilities at several locations throughout the state have been allowed to expand their operations.
+In 2004, voters of the state passed an amendment that paved the way for expansion of gaming at pari-mutuel facilities in Broward and Miami-Dade Counties.
+Since that time, gaming facilities at several locations throughout the state have expanded their operations.
 The ability for these facilities to expand their operation has placed Palm Beach County pari-mutuels at an unfair competitive disadvantage.
-Legislation may prevent Palm Beach facilities from being able to expand gaming to compete with existing and future gambling facilities in Miami-Dade and Broward County.
+Legislation may prevent Palm Beach facilities from being able to expand gaming to compete with existing and future gaming facilities in Miami-Dade and Broward County.
 This could result in the demise of the Palm Beach Kennel Club, a local business that employs 624 people and attracts over 750,000 people a year.

 In November 2012, voters in Palm Beach County approved a ballot question asking voters if they would like to allow slot machines in existing pari-mutuel facilities.
+In 2017, the Florida Supreme Court ruled that a ballot question without a constitutional amendment or statute from the legislature was not valid.

-OPPOSE legislation that would place Palm Beach County pari-mutuel facilities at an unfair competitive disadvantage as it relates to the expansion of gambling in the state and support legislation providing for the inclusion of slot machines in Palm Beach County pari-mutual facilities.
+SUPPORT legislation providing for the inclusion of slot machines in Palm Beach County pari-mutual facilities, and oppose legislation that would place Palm Beach County pari-mutuel facilities at an unfair competitive disadvantage as it relates to the expansion of gaming in the state.